 Newspapers’ advantages for any remedial reader are many: the journalistic approach to stories enhances comprehension, stories are varied and change daily, reading editorials and op-eds fosters critical thinking skills.

 In the absence of sorely needed literacy training, self-appointed jailhouse lawyers and teachers instruct other inmates in almost every facility.
 My own privilege ended up nominating me as the jailhouse lawyer and unofficial tutor to fellow inmates at York Correctional Institute, and necessity confirmed me.

 This is not to say that I was the only literate inmate there, but I was the literate inmate whose class and background made her feel so guilty that she felt compelled to help others.
-I was called upon both as the witness The prison’s claim that inmates can use newspapers to clog toilets wasn’t enough to flush the Constitution. and the remedy to the problem of substandard literacy among incarcerated women.
+I was called upon both as the witness and the remedy to the problem of substandard literacy among incarcerated women.

 I don’t know how to teach someone to read; all I could do was explain words’ meanings after students sounded them out.
 In my experience, remedial readers are often embarrassed that they can’t read better and can resent efforts to help them, so any attempt to teach them has to be short.